codefloww/film_map/README.md

 ```
 There is possible need in ssh token in case of problems with downloading.

-Also you can install this project using pip install.(recommended)
+Also, you can install this project using pip install.(recommended)
 ```bash
 pip3 install -e git+https://github.com/codefloww/film_map#egg=web-map
 ```
-You also need to install dependencies for module after entering in project directory.
+You also need to install dependencies for module.
+To do this, make the project folder 'web-map' your working directory.
 ```bash
 pip install -r requirements.txt
 ```